Soda-Digital/AzureCommonResources/README.md

  * Copy the log analytics workspace Id from the properties tab of the Azure Portal
  * Enter the object Id and the object name of the ClientName (Azure Contributors) for the SQL credentials.

+Now create the keyvault key, as we can't do this with ARM:

+az keyvault key create -n "dataprotection-key" --kty "RSA" --size 2048 --vault-name "kv-<project name without dashes>"

-Create new environments with `azd`
+Create new environments with ????

 `azd provision`